 IVHQ was an incredible experience, meeting and spending time with people from all over the world is definitely what made my trip so great.
 There is something about the people who volunteer here - everyone is so easy going and easy to get along with.
 The people I spent my time with definitely made my trip much better!
 My favourite moments would be spending time with the kids - they made me appreciate what I have at home a lot more, by seeing how they are happy with so little.
 You will experience a huge culture shock, but you will survive.
 Patrick Dachille, IVHQ volunteer in India - Delhi

 Many popular activities in Nepal are outdoors or in the mountains, and as a result it can be a very cheap place for adventure travelers.
 Having said that, Nepal has introduced fees on a few things that weren’t there in the past - things like entrance fees, national park fees and permits.
-These won’t bust your budget on their own but they are costs that you may not be expecting.
+These won’t bust your budget on their own but they are costs worth considering.
 At the same time, food, water and other essentials are cheap enough that volunteers in Nepal generally budget around $20 a week in spending money.

 IVHQ’s Nepal program has nine meaningful project options in NGO Support, Sustainable Agriculture, Medical Elective, Childcare, Women’s Education, Teaching English, Special Needs Care and Construction and Renovation.
-Projects are available in a locations around Nepal in Kathmandu, Chitwan, Chitlang and Pokhara.
+Projects are available in a number of locations around Nepal, including Kathmandu, Chitwan, Chitlang and Pokhara.

 This was an absolutely fantastic experience!
 The people you meet and the experiences you receive from helping the people in need will be unforgettable.
 Don’t think twice - get involved now!
 Callie Michaud, IVHQ volunteer in Nepal

 Now we’re getting really affordable!
 Top-rated volunteer programs at less than $250 a week are virtually impossible to find, and IVHQ has two of them - starting in Morocco.